Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 I retired from the DSO in 1996 and since have kept active with part-time positions at the Cortland City School District (Public Information Officer) and for a number of years as a volunteer flagger/photographer at Watkins Glen International Raceway where I either flagged for or and/or photographed some of the greatest names in racing.

-Now it’s time to do what I enjoy doing – take art photos – or at least what I like to think of as art!
+Now it’s time to do what I enjoy doing – take fine art photos – or at least what I like to think of as art!
 Over the coming years I’ll be uploading photos onto this website, hoping that maybe some of them can be of interest to others.
 If you see anything you like, I hope you’ll consider a purchase, either for your own personal enjoyment or to show to others.
 Thanks for your support!